Acceptd/ConstantContact/docs/Api/TechnologyPartnersApi.md

     $config
 );
 $encoded_account_id = a07e1lxqqqo0; // string | An encoded account id for a managed account in your partnership.
-$body = new \OpenAPI\Client\Model\PartnerAccountOperationsRequest(); // \OpenAPI\Client\Model\PartnerAccountOperationsRequest | A JSON request body that contains the structure of the HTTP request you are instructing Constant Contact to send on behalf of specific managed account in your partnership.
+$body = new 'ConstantContact\Client\Model\PartnerAccountOperationsRequest(); // 'ConstantContact\Client\Model\PartnerAccountOperationsRequest | A JSON request body that contains the structure of the HTTP request you are instructing Constant Contact to send on behalf of specific managed account in your partnership.

 try {
     $apiInstance->partnerAccountOperationsPostSync($encoded_account_id, $body);